ywpkwon/document-n-split/README.md

 This is especially useful when tuning split parameters or validating parser behavior.

 ### Example
-Here is the example Mermaid output.
-For a terminal command to generate, please refer to the Usage #3 below.
-The source document can be found [here](./examples/example_minimal.md).
+Below is an example Mermaid output.
+For the terminal command to generate the diagram, see **Usage (3)**.
+The source document is available at [./examples/example_minimal.md](./examples/example_minimal.md), and it is split into **N=3** parts.
+The diagram includes heading nodes and leaf nodes (paragraph, list, code block, table).
+Colors represent split groups.

 ~~~mermaid
 %%{init: {"flowchart": {"nodeSpacing": 12, "rankSpacing": 28}} }%%
 flowchart TD